 - An assessment of frequency and volume thresholds (used to program hearing instruments)

 Following these evaluations, your audiologist will have the necessary data to establish a hearing diagnosis.
 Your audiologist will discuss the test results and present you with advice and recommendations regarding the treatment options available.

-At Pacific Hearing, we listen to what you have to say about how treatment options affect your lifestyle and personal preferences as well as help to establish the highest level of hearing care possible.
+At Pacific Hearing, we listen to what you have to say about how your hearing loss impacts your lifestyle and personal preferences to establish the highest level of hearing care possible.

 Schedule a Hearing Assessment